andystanley/shopify-web-api/README.md

 Great!
 Now that our store has some products, our customers can place orders.

 ### Create an order
 We've got a store and products.
-Let's place our first order.
+Let's place our first order.  **Use your shop id from the previous query.**
 ```graphql
 mutation new_order {
   insert_order(